bryaburg/Obsidian/Bookmarks/README.md

 - [Reddit Legal Anime Streams](https://reddit.com/r/anime/wiki/legal_streams/) - Wiki page providing a list of legal anime streaming sites on Reddit.
 - [Anilist](https://anilist.co/) - Track, share, and discover your favorite anime and manga
 - [Ani-CLI](https://github.com/pystardust/ani-cli) - Ani-cli is a command-line tool that allows you to watch anime directly from your terminal.
-- [GoGo Anime](https://gogoanime.network) - Gogoanime is a platform where you can watch anime online for free.

 ## Music / Audio Links